815 Naval Air Squadron: Wildcat (2016-present)

 The Wildcat HMA2 is currently the Fleet Air Arm's standard small shipborne helicopter.

 The squadron currently operates the AgustaWestland Wildcat HMA.2 which replaced the Lynx HMA.8.
 The squadron received the first four of twelve Wildcats in April 2016.

 The primary function of the Wildcat HMA2 is to provide lethal firepower.
 This objective can be accomplished through Air to Surface missions that utilise the sophisticated Martlet and Sea Venom missiles, or the M3M heavy machine gun.
 Moreover, it is equipped to engage in Air-to-air combat with the Martlet missile or perform Air to Sub-Surface strikes using the Sting Ray torpedo.
 In addition, the Wildcat HMA2 possesses the capability to carry out a wide range of secondary tasks, including reconnaissance, drug trafficking interdiction, search and rescue missions, load lifting, fast roping, troop transport, and offering Humanitarian Aid and Disaster Relief (HADR).

 The squadron is composed of a Headquarters and fifteen flights and an attached Maritime Interdiction (MI) Flight.
 The squadron's Small Ship's Flights embark in Type 23 frigates, Type 45 destroyers or Royal Fleet Auxiliary ships.
 In September 2018, 213 Flight conducted the first Wildcat landing on a Queen Elizabeth-class aircraft carrier.
 The Maritime Interdiction (MI) Flight is maintained at high readiness to provide support and assistance to counter-terrorism in the UK.

 In 2014, the Navy said after the squadron completes the transition from the Lynx to the Wildcat the squadron would consist of twelve single-manned flights at readiness for deployed operations worldwide and two double-manned Maritime Counter Terrorism (MCT) flights at very high readiness in the UK.

+In January 2026, the crew of a Wildcat HMA.2 from 815 Squadron participated in trials known as Eagles Eye, which were conducted at Predannack airfield located on Cornwall's Lizard Peninsula.
+They received information almost instantaneously from two small surveillance drones, specifically a Puma and a UAV Aerosystems Providence, along with data from various ground-based sensors to accurately target a moving vehicle.
+This marked a significant milestone as the first instance where Royal Navy helicopters utilised live data from multiple drones to engage a moving target.